 Set in beautiful surroundings, the property boasts first-class accommodation, offering a charming master bedroom with beamed ceiling, a modern fitted kitchen with full-length picture window and a warm, snug sitting room.

 With breathtaking views of the reservoir and surrounding countryside, this is a great place in which to unwind and escape the stresses of modern life.

 A host of scenic walks and nature trails can be enjoyed nearby, or visit Romaldkirk, with its superb award-winning pub.

 The historic Eggleston Hall and the ancient market town of Barnard Castle, with its impressive castle, museum and art exhibitions, are both within easy driving distance, making this a delightful holiday location to be enjoyed at any time of year.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
-Modern, fitted kitchen with dining area.
-Sitting room with electric woodburning effect fire.
-Porch entrance.
+Kitchen with dining area.
+Sitting room with electric woodburner-effect fire.

 - Bed linen and towels inc. in rent

 - Off road parking for 2 cars